RoikkuTo/react-html-writer/README.md

 # React HTML Writer

-Here are some components which will allow you to animate HTML writing on your application.
+Here are some components that will allow you to animate HTML writing on your React application.

 ## Installation